SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 ```
 Object << #MgdCardModel
 	slots: { #symbol . #flipped . #announcer};
+	tag: 'Model';
-	package: 'Bloc-MemoryGame-Demo-Model'
+	package: 'Bloc-MemoryGame'
 ```

-After creating the class we add an `initialize` method to set the card as not flipped, together with several accessors:
+After creating the class we define an `initialize` method to set the card as not flipped, together with several accessors:

 ```
 MgdCardModel >> initialize